 Phase 3: Go Big at Home - the 2020 Vision

 Oregon, right now, for sure, should reform her Presidential Primary Election, and we've got a proposal we think makes sense.
 We call this new system the Oregon Poll.

 - Right now, only Oregonians in a major political party get a voice in the Presidential Primary, and even they are limited to expressing an opinion about only candidates in their own party.
 The new Oregon Poll will allow all voters to score all primary candidates regardless of the party (or not) of the voter or candidate.
 Parties can choose to accept the results of only their own affiliated voters, but Oregon will publish the full scoring and pairwise preference totals of all of the voters as well.

 - Right now, the Oregon primary happens so late in the season, we have a minimal impact on the outcome.
-When we remove the need for the state and local primary election, we can move the date of the Oregon Poll to have a more meaningful voice.
+If we remove the need for the state and local primary election, we can move the date of the Oregon Poll to have a more meaningful voice.
 Let's make that Tuesday actually Super.

 - By running the Oregon Poll on a meaningful date and using the best-in-class system that clearly shows the will of the whole electorate, Oregon will have an outsize impact not just on the outcome of the race, but on the national understanding of voting systems and equality.
 Mic drop.